My first Python runbook

 - When the runbook job completes, its output is displayed.
 In this case, you should see Hello World.

 - Close the Test pane to return to the canvas.

 Publish and start the runbook

 The runbook that you created is still in draft mode.
 You need to publish it before you can run it in production.
 When you publish a runbook, you overwrite the existing published version with the Draft version.
 In this case, you don't have a published version yet because you just created the runbook.

 - Click Publish to publish the runbook and then Yes when prompted.

 - If you scroll left to view the runbook in the Runbooks pane now, it shows an Authoring Status of Published.

 - Scroll back to the right to view the pane for MyFirstRunbook-Python.
-The options across the top allow us to start the runbook, view the runbook, schedule it to start at some time in the future, or create a webhook so it can be started through an HTTP call.
+The options across the top allow us to start the runbook, view the runbook, or schedule it to start at some time in the future.

 - You want to start the runbook, so click Start and then click Ok when the Start Runbook blade opens.